Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 Also Read: Boost eComm landing page conversions: 18 scientific strategies

 Why: Most eCommerce brands forget their creatives are what drive their ads to people.
-The Machine Learning algorithm can understand what kind of generations are within the images/videos, the font used, the colors even. 🙂
+The Machine Learning algorithm can understand what kind of messaging and elements you have used in your ad – like the font used – or the colors. 🙂

 How to make sure you’re maintaining creative hygiene?

-✅ Show generations and people you actually want to target
+✅ Feature generations and people you actually want to target

 If it’s young Gen Z audiences, show various diversity and ethnicity within your creatives – in terms of body types, and gender.